thomasabishop/eolas/zk/Voltage_sources.md

 # Voltage sources

-The following phenomena are the main sources that we use to generat evoltage:
+The following phenomena are the main sources that we use to generate voltage:

 - friction
 - magnetism